fowlertm/semiTakeHome/README.md

         client.schema.delete_class('Book')
 ```

 This is useful because once you've defined a schema you can't define another one with the same name.
-That means if you define a schema, correct a typo, and then run your code again, it'll throw an error unless you have this code snippet in your file.
+That means if you define a schema called `'Files'`, correct a typo, and then try to define `'Files'` again, it'll throw an error unless you have this code snippet in your file.

-The actual schema is defined with a JSON notation:
+The actual schema definition is handled with JSON notation:

 ```book_class_schema = {
     "class": "Book",